 Over the years a number of more detailed formulas have been created, such as the Tanaka (208 – 0.7 x age) or the Gulati (206 – 0.88 x age, for women only), but they make broad generalizations as well and fall victim to many of the same variables.
 Additionally, other factors like temperature, altitude, hydration, and even time of day can affect your heart rate.

-Every human body is different, so a better solution is to use wrist-worn heart rate monitor like WHOOP that will determine your personal max heart rate.
+Every human body is different with varying maximum heart rates, so a better solution is to use wrist-worn heart rate monitor like WHOOP that will determine your personal max heart rate.

 Once you know your max heart rate, you can establish your own heart rate training zones.
 Below is a graphic listing the various heart rate zones and what you can accomplish by training in each.
 For example, if you’re exercising and your heart rate is at 50-60% of your max HR, your workout is ideal for warm ups and cool downs, or active recovery.